Bluperman949/Maker.nvim/README.md

 This plugin started as a VimL script that mapped `<A-r>` to `python %` in py files and `zig build run` in zig files.
 When I tried to apply it to Gradle, I found it hard to pick one universal "run command".
 I also found that tying the command to a filetype was limiting.
 So, here's my first neovim plugin.

+I'll be adding more default Scanners as time goes on.
+If you've written a Scanner and feel like it could be useful to others, please PR it!

 ## Installation

 Minimal configuration is as follows: